-The people of UnitedHealth Group and its subsidiaries around the world ("UnitedHealth Group" or "the Company"), as individuals and as a company, share five values that best describe how we aspire to conduct ourselves and our business: integrity, compassion, relationships, innovation and performance.
-Together, these values describe the kind of behavior expected of us by the people we serve, that each of us must work toward every day.
+The people of UnitedHealth Group and its subsidiaries around the world ("UnitedHealth Group" or "the Company") share five values that best describe how we aspire to conduct ourselves and our business: integrity, compassion, relationships, innovation, and performance.
+Together, these five values describe the behaviors that are expected of us by the people we interact with and serve.
+All of us must strive to apply this Code every day, both inside and outside of UnitedHealth Group.

 Integrity purposefully leads the list.
-Integrity means we are reliably honest, fair and morally responsible, always acting in the best interests of our customers, consumers and the communities where we live and work.
-How we conduct our work day-to-day is important to fulfilling our mission to help people live healthier lives and make the health care system work better for everyone.
-Health care is among the most personal, intimate aspects of everyone's life, and each individual we touch must be able to trust in our commitment to integrity.
+Integrity means we are reliably honest, fair, and morally responsible, always acting in the best interests of our customers, consumers, and the communities where we live and work.
+How we conduct our work day-to-day is important to fulfilling our mission to help people live healthier lives and to help make the health system work better for everyone.
+Health care is among the most personal, intimate aspects of a person's life, and each individual must be able to trust our commitment to integrity.
 It is the foundation for each of the four other values and everything we do at UnitedHealth Group.

-The UnitedHealth Group Code of Conduct: Our Principles of Ethics & Integrity ("The Code", "Code of Conduct", "Principles of Ethics & Integrity") provides guidelines for helping us sustain the highest possible standards of ethical behavior in our work.
+The UnitedHealth Group Code of Conduct: Our Principles of Ethics & Integrity ("The Code," "Code of Conduct," or "Principles of Ethics & Integrity") provides guidelines to help us sustain the highest possible standards of ethical behavior in our work.